Communichology™ = Where communication and psychology collide.

-You must present well.
+You and I must present well.
 Most people don’t.

 “Presenting” well is about one’s ability to effectively and strategically manage their moments of output to influence the best outcomes.